Bringing Moxie to Market at the Lowest Price Possible

 For subsequent years:

-For less than $5 per day ($2 per day after year one), your child can have a tool that helps promote their social and emotional development.
+For about $4 per day ($1.30 per day after year one), your child can have a tool that helps promote their social and emotional development.
 These are important foundational skills for all children to learn.
 Recent studies1 have shown that the so-called soft skills or EQ skills (emotional intelligence skills) are as important if not more important than IQ and STEM skills for living a happy, well-balanced life both personally and professionally.
 However, there is less emphasis on soft skills or EQ skills in today’s education system.
 Moxie helps fill in the gaps by serving as a co-pilot to parents who want to provide social-emotional learning in a revolutionary and interactive way.

 This breakdown of cost shows that Moxie is equivalent, if not less than, extracurricular activities or lessons many parents might provide for their child.
 A private tutor averages $30-$40 an hour and at a weekly one hour visit, that can run more than the monthly cost of Moxie.
 Additionally, Moxie is meant to be a daily engagement, without any specific time limits unless designated by parents (via the Parent App).